mikolalysenko/rle-funcs/README.md

 rle-funcs
 =========
-Functional programming primitives and abstractions for narrowband level sets.
+Functional programming primitives and abstractions for the [rle narrowband level set library](https://github.com/mikolalysenko/rle-all).
 This library gives you tools for combining and iterating over volumes.

 Installation
 ============